isayanpal/r-expense-tracker/README.md

 - Css
 - Html

-This website is on Netlify.
+This website is hosted on Netlify.